 Forum: Flagship U!

-The Spring 2017 Honors College Forum, Flagship U!
-(EDST 399VH) is aimed at students interested in leadership – whether in academe, a Fortune 500 company, public service or another endeavor.
+Flagship U! is aimed at students interested in leadership – whether in academe, a Fortune 500 company, public service or another endeavor.
 Flagship U! will offer an unparalleled opportunity for 14 undergraduate honors students to learn about leadership from Chancellor Joseph Steinmetz, who has enjoyed a long and distinguished career in academic leadership.
-The class will meet from 5-6:15 p.m. each Monday in Fowler House, Chancellor Steinmetz' home.
+To stimulate and focus discussion, each of the students will be randomly assigned a role of an executive committee member for the duration of the class.
+The class will meet in Fowler House, Chancellor Steinmetz' home.

 Once a week these honors students will convene around Chancellor Steinmetz' dining room table to discuss the most critical topics facing flagship campuses today.
 Each session of this one-hour course will be divided into two parts: "Academia in Review" and "Academic Expert."
-The first half involves discussion of news from flagship campuses; the second half spotlights administrative and faculty experts on key issues, including:
+The first half involves discussion of current issues and news from flagship campuses; the second half spotlights discussion with administrative and faculty experts on key issues, such as:

 - State Funding/Serving the State